-So you’re looking for apartments and homes for rent at Penn State — but where do you start?
+So you’re looking for apartments near Penn State — but where do you start?
 We know what not to do.
 Don’t go around town looking at For Rent signs taped up in dusty windows with landlord numbers hastily scrawled on them.
 Instead, you should research the best possible landlords and property management groups near campus!
 But how do you know which companies are best?

 That’s where Rent College Pads comes in.
 We work with reputable landlords on a day to day basis, so we’ve decided to put together a list of the best possible property management groups for you to compare when looking for your next place.
 Check out these top landlords, and then search for their Penn State apartments and houses on our customized map page!